Llamas

 RESCUE Argentine Merlot or just “Merle” came to us along with Ripple through the Southeast Llama Rescue.
 He is an older gentleman who likes to be left alone.
 His elderly owner could no longer handle him and he went into rescue.
 He came to us with matted fiber and in need of shearing.
 We adopted Merle with Ripple and they are living out their lives together on our farm.

 Lucy came to us in 2025 from a farm that had no other llamas.
 They were looking for a permanent home for her with a herd she could join.
 Lucy is a survivor of Meningeal Worm, a parasite spread by white tailed deer.
 This parasite attacks the llama’s brain and is usually fatal.
 Lucy miraculously survived, but has some long term effects.
 She has adapted well to our herd and is happy in her new home.
+She is very curious and will sometimes meet visitors.

 Black Frog Farm Murphy’s Flynn